ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/operation-get.md

-# Obtaining the status of long running operations
+# Obtaining the status of long-running operations

-Use the `ydb operation get` subcommand to obtain the status of the specified long running operation.
+Use the `ydb operation get` subcommand to obtain the status of the specified long-running operation.

 General format of the command: